The circuit is an orderly pattern used to position the aeroplane for landing and minimise the risk of collision with other aircraft.

 The prelanding checks are completed.

-Down and locked (If your organisation includes it at this stage for consistency with later training.)
+Undercarriage is down and locked (If your organisation includes it at this stage for consistency with later training.)

-Pressure checked, and park brake off
+Brake pressure checked, and park brake off

-On the fullest tank, fuel pump ON and pressure checked
+Set to the fullest tank, fuel pump ON and pressure checked

 H Harnesses and Hatches

-Secure and doors or canopy closed
+Secure harnesses and doors or canopy closed